Modified March 17, 2020

-3.1 Account Identities and Team Identities are fixed and may not be changed without the written consent of Opendorse, which consent may be granted or withheld in Opendorse’s sole discretion.
+3.1 Account Identities are fixed and may not be changed without the written consent of Opendorse, which consent may be granted or withheld in Opendorse’s sole discretion.

-3.2 Customer acknowledges and agrees that Account Owners shall have permissions to invite Team Users to a Team’s Roster, assign Account Users to a Team’s Roster, send Content Suggestions to Team Users, view Content Suggestions sent by Team Owners, and view Team Posts through their Account.
+3.2 Customer acknowledges and agrees that Account Owners shall have permissions to invite End Users to a Roster, assign End Users to a Roster, send Content Suggestions to End Users, view Content Suggestions sent by Account Owners, and view Posts through their Account.
 Such permissions shall be as further described and enabled on Account Owner’s administrative dashboard on the Platform.

 4. CONTENT SUGGESTIONS

-When Owner uploads a Content Suggestion to the Platform, Owner represents and warrants that (1) Owner or Customer owns or has rights to use the Content Suggestion, (2) the posting of the Content Suggestion by a User as a Post does not and will not violate any rights of any person or entity, and (3) the Content Suggestion, when posted by a User, complies with all applicable laws and regulations, including but not limited to, Section 5 of the Federal Trade Commission Act and the Federal Trade Commission’s Endorsement Guidelines (the “FTC Rules”).
-Customer agrees to indemnify and hold Opendorse and the Users harmless from and against any and all fines and penalties resulting from a violation of the FTC Rules.
+4.1 When an Account Owner uploads a Content Suggestion to the Platform, Owner represents and warrants that (1) such Owner or Customer owns or has rights to use the Content Suggestion, (2) the posting of the Content Suggestion by an End User as a Post does not and will not violate any rights of any person or entity, and (3) the Content Suggestion, when posted by an End User, complies with all applicable laws and regulations, including but not limited to, Section 5 of the Federal Trade Commission Act and the Federal Trade Commission’s Endorsement Guidelines (the “FTC Rules”).
+Customer agrees to indemnify and hold Opendorse and the End Users harmless from and against any and all fines and penalties resulting from a violation of the FTC Rules.

-(a) cooperate with opendorse in all matters relating to the Services and appoint and, in its reasonable discretion, replace a Customer employee to serve as the primary contact with respect to this Agreement (or any individual Scope of Work) and who will have the authority to act on behalf of Customer with respect to matters pertaining to this Agreement;
+(a) cooperate with Opendorse in all matters relating to the Services and appoint an Account Owner to serve as the primary contact with respect to this Agreement and who will have the authority to act on behalf of Customer with respect to matters pertaining to this Agreement;

-5.4 If opendorse’s performance of the Services under this Agreement is prevented or delayed by any act or omission of Customer, or their agents, subcontractors, consultants or employees, opendorse shall not be deemed in breach of its obligations under this Agreement or otherwise liable for any costs, charges or losses sustained or incurred by Customer, in each case, to the extent arising directly or indirectly from such prevention or delay.
+5.3 If Opendorse’s performance of the Services under this Agreement is prevented or delayed by any act or omission of Customer, or their agents, subcontractors, consultants or employees, Opendorse shall not be deemed in breach of its obligations under this Agreement or otherwise liable for any costs, charges or losses sustained or incurred by Customer, in each case, to the extent arising directly or indirectly from such prevention or delay.

 6. RESTRICTIONS AND RESPONSIBILITIES